11 Best UV Resin For Crafts

 Miniature Artwork and Resin Paintings

-UV resin serves as an excellent medium for creating miniature resin art and paintings.
+UV resin is an excellent medium for creating miniature resin art and paintings.
 Artists use it to encase layers of pigments or hand painted elements, creating glossy artworks.
+On this piece, I did a flood coat of UV resin to make the alcohol ink painting shiny.
+Guide: How to resin an alcohol ink painting.

 Similar Posts